 This seasoning creates a warming and flavorful dish!
 The lentils cook in the spiced tomato sauce making this an easy 1-pan recipe, plus the clean-up is minimal.
 To add some balance and sweetness, stuff the berbere-spiced lentils in a baked sweet potato and top with fresh parsley before serving.
 I added my homemade tahini dressing for extra flavor, but this is optional.

+The sweet potatoes can bake in the oven while you cook the sauce, making it a super convenient and healthy entreé for those busy nights!
 In this recipe, 2 teaspoons of the berbere seasoning leave subtle notes of smokiness and spice; perfect for anyone who is willing to try something new.
 If you want a spicier dish, I recommend adding a teaspoon at a time.
 I hope you all love this dish; it’s super flavorful and quick to make.
+Enjoy! ♥

 In the meantime, add the olive oil to a sauté pan over medium-high heat.
 Once hot, add the diced onions and red bell peppers and cook for 5 minutes until fragrant.
 Add in the minced garlic and season with the berbere spice blend and a pinch of salt.
 Stir and cook for an additional 5 minutes.

-To serve, split open baked potatoes and gently press inwards on both ends to allow room for toppings.
-Fill each potato with the berbere-spiced lentils mixture, and top with parsley and tahini dressing.
+To serve, split open baked sweet potatoes and gently press inwards on both ends to allow room for toppings.
+Fill each sweet potato with the berbere-spiced lentils mixture, and top with parsley and tahini dressing.